oracle-livelabs/goldengate/goldengate-microservices23ai-modern/prepare-consoles/prepare-consoles.md

 ### About DB Connections

-DB Connections is where you create database login credentials that allow you to connect to a database and manage Checkpoint tables, supplemental logging (TRANDATA), and Heartbeat tables.
+DB Connections allow you to create and manage the login credentials needed to connect to your databases and manage Checkpoint tables, supplemental logging (TRANDATA), and Heartbeat tables.

 ### About Checkpoint table and Trandata

-A Checkpoint table is created in the target database to add fault tolerance to a Replicat process.
-Trandata enables the unconditional logging of the primary key and the conditional supplemental logging of all unique and foreign keys of the specified table and is required on a source database.
+A Checkpoint table is created in the target database to provide fault tolerance for the Replicat process.
+Trandata enables the unconditional logging of primary keys and the conditional supplemental logging of all unique and foreign keys for the specified table.
+Adding Trandata is required for the source database.

 ### Objectives